ChestnutEOS/eosio-chestnutmsig/blockchain/contracts/chestnutacnt/README.md

 1. `daniel` turns his normal eos account into a smart account by creating a `@chestnut` permission.
-Then `daniel` uses his `@chestnut` permission to turn his `@active` permission into a multi-sig with his new `@chestnut` permission and our `chestnutacnt@active` permission.
+Then `daniel` uses his `@chestnut` permission to turn his `@active` permission into a multi-sig with the new `@chestnut` permission and our `chestnutacnt@active` permission.

 *`daniel` creates `daniel@chestnut`*